-Recently, a reader left a comment asking if DoTERRA is a Pyramid Scheme.
+Recently, a reader left a comment asked if doTERRA was a Pyramid Scheme?”
 Here’s what I found out.

 Is doTERRA a Pyramid Scheme? doTERRA is a legal direct marketing company that promotes a business opportunity selling essential oils.
 Although deTERRA is legal, it may not be a good opportunity.